 5 Different Styles Of Gin And The Right Way Of Drinking Them

 Every gin enthusiast knows that no two types of gins are created equal.
 Some varieties are ideal for mixing in cocktails, while others are best suited to be drunk straight.
 There’s only one thing that all styles of gins share.
 It’s them being crisp, clear liquor, which gets their flavour from juniper berries.
 Today, gins have become even more accessible than before.
-You can find a range of flavourful gins and avail of free gin delivery when your order exceeds $150.

 There’s no doubt that gin is a complex liquor.
 Various ingredients are added during the distillation process, creating interesting botanical notes like orange, peel, lemon, coriander, and the like.
 Every gin has its unique character.
 To enjoy it to the utmost, drink it in a style that helps you get the most out of its flavour.
 Here’s how you do it.